-What I am saying is that if your default mood is negative or you’re always looking at the glass half-empty, then that is going to manifest itself in your life as more negative encounters and experiences, creating a self-fulfilling prophecy that leaves you unhappy and potentially unhealthy.
+Now I’m not saying you should never feel sad, angry, or unhappy ever again.
+There is a time and place for all emotions that is completely valid and part of a well-rounded emotional intelligence.
+What I am saying is that if your default mood is negative or you’re always looking at the glass half-full, then that is going to manifest itself in your life as more negative encounters and experiences, creating a self-fulfilling prophecy that leaves you unhappy and potentially unhealthy.

+Happiness comes from a very deep place inside of all of us.
+If we cannot access that place in our core, we will never truly be happy, despite the cars, the clothes, the jewelry, the jet skis.
 Those are just the icing on a gluten free cake that is already sweet as can be.
-You have to dive deep sometimes to find out what is inside of you that’s holding you back from really living your best lives.
+We have to dive deep sometimes to find out what is inside of us that’s holding us back from really living our best lives.
 Be kind with yourself, be patient, don’t discount any emotion that comes up, but sit with it, maybe journal about it, or talk about it with a friend.
 Figure out what is inside of you that is preventing you from finding that pure joy that can only come from within.

 It may be a limiting belief such as “I’m not worthy of love/happiness/joy” or it could be a fear of success or failure.
 Whatever it is, the first step towards changing your perception is recognition of what’s holding you back.
 From there you can start your journey towards an increasingly positive, love-filled, and beautiful life.